MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

    ![Nudges email image 02](../../Images/mya/use/nudges-email-02.png)

 While reading an email, this nudge reminds you of a potential outstanding task item for the email sender.
-Selecting the link takes you to the MyAnalytics Add-in, which shows the list of task items.
+Selecting the link takes you to the Insights Outlook add-in, which shows the list of task items.

 ![Nudges meeting image 03](../../Images/mya/use/nudges-meeting-summary_03.png)